 - Cut your kumquats in half and flick out the seeds or if using an orange, peel it.

 - Mince your kumquat or orange to a pulp (I used my blender)

-- Sprinkle a dash or two of your ginger into the butter
+- Add a dash of ginger into the butter.

-- Add 1/2 Tbs butter to the skillet and let melt
+- Add 1/2 Tablespoon of the citrus butter to the skillet and let it melt.

-- Rub 1 Tbs of citrus butter over each fillet to coat it
+- Rub 1 Tablespoon of the citrus butter over each fillet to coat them.

-- Add your fillets to your saucepan, cook 4 minutes on 1 side and then flip for an additional 2 to 3 minutes on the other side until your fish is opaque and cooked thoroughly
+- Add your fillets to your saucepan, cook 4 minutes on 1 side and then flip to cook for an additional 2 to 3 minutes on the other side until the fish is opaque and cooked thoroughly.

-- Feel free to add more butter to melt on top
+- Add more butter to melt on top, if desired.

 - Save any leftover butter in the fridge.

 This citrus butter tilapia was first posted on March 11, 2014.
 Photos updated on June 3, 2020.